-This article describes why you may be prompted to restart your Microsoft Windows-based computer after you install a security update.
+Why you may be prompted to restart your computer after you install a security update on a Windows-based computer

 Why you may be prompted to restart your computerAfter you install a security update, you may be prompted to restart your computer if one of the following conditions is true: